sixoverground/tang/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a security vulnerability in Tang, we encourage you to let us know right away.
+If you believe you have found a security vulnerability, we encourage you to let us know right away.
 We will investigate all legitimate reports and do our best to quickly fix the problem.